 Development stopped and started a couple of times, but continues nearly four years on.

 Bjarni still runs a tight bug tracker.
 Users are sending new issues every day, all of them getting polite and useful responses.
 He’s enforcing a tight code of conduct, crunching through bugs and helping his early users improve the software.

 There is so much to like about Mailpile, and so much that you get right now for free.
 If you self-host your email and have the server space free, Mailpile’s search will be a big improvement on what you’ve got.
 The interface to email cryptography feels spot-on.
 And the web interface shows the way to something that’ll be light and easy to operate once the response times are sorted out.
 I recommend Mailpile to brave hackers whose email is stuck in a rut.

 Mailpile sits well on top of Bytemark’s Symbiosis platform, which takes care of the part that Mailpile doesn’t – receiving mail from the internet.
-And after 4 weeks it finished slurping and indexing my half-million message archive.
+I used it for indexing my half-million message archive.

-In the mean time, good luck if you’re going to try it – I’d love to hear your experiences on the Bytemark forum.
+In the meantime, if you’ve tried it I’d love to hear your experiences on the Bytemark forum.

 Mailpile: IndieGoGo Campaign from Brennan Novak on Vimeo.

 Looking for some other tools to install on a new server?
 Take a look at the feedback we got when we asked our Twitter followers about the first things they install.